scmilburn/roomba_twitterbot/README.md

 Raspberry Pi hack completed at Bitcamp 2015, a 36-hr hackathon hosted by the University of Maryland.

 twitterbot.py was the file authored exclusively by scmilburn and drakeling.
-All other files were either from the roomba's parents, The Labroratory for Telecommunication Science, twython, or various OS/apt-get installations.
+All other files were either from the roomba's parents: The Labroratory for Telecommunication Science, twython, or various OS/apt-get installations.

-To access the roomba's ehternet directly, you must connect to the 10.99.99.0/24 network. roomba's pi: 10.99.99.1 roomba's webcam: 10.99.99.50
+To access the roomba's ethernet directly, you must connect to the 10.99.99.0/24 network. roomba's pi: 10.99.99.1 roomba's webcam: 10.99.99.50
+[EDIT: I just realized this networking configuration will be OS install dependant, this is how it was set up for us]

 To run the twitterbot, simply type: twitter